RepoGrams/RepoGrams/README.md

 #### Credentials ####

-RepoGrams only supports cloning HTTP and HTTPS repositories, however many websites, such as GitHub, support basic HTTPS authentication.
-You can add support for specific websites by adding a `credentials` file to the `build/` directory *before* building the docker image.
-The content of the file should be one credential per line, where each line takes the
-form:

-`example.com:janedoe:passwd`

-GitHub supports app-specific tokens that can be used in lieu of the password.
+RepoGrams only supports cloning public HTTP and HTTPS repositories, and does not currently support credentials.

 #### Extra footer ####